Thomas Heising

 Sea slater from Sherkin Island

 Like the woodlice in cities and houses, sea slaters hide away in dark tight spaces and like humidity.
-They’re sometimes referred to as sea roaches; but are actually crustaceans like crabs and barnacles, while cockroaches are insects.
+They’re sometimes referred to as sea roaches; but are actually crustaceans like crabs, hermit crabs and barnacles, while cockroaches are insects.

 Back to the guide